kozo2/cyautoworkshop/README.md

 ### Prerequisites

-- Basic knowledge of Cytoscape
+- Basic knowledge of network and biology
 - Basic knowledge of R
 - Basic understanding of the biological network database (STRING)